 At Horniman Primary school we carefully design, plan and implement a curriculum which provides breadth for every pupil.

-Careful analysis and discussion about our pupils’ backgrounds, life experiences and culture has helped us to design a curriculum with five key drivers underpinning every subject area.
+Careful analysis and discussion about our pupils’ backgrounds, life experiences and culture has helped us to design a curriculum with four key drivers underpinning every subject area.

 Our curriculum drivers are:

 Creativity - we aim to provide experiences that allow the child's creativity to flourish and develop ways to creatively approach all areas of learning

 Diversity - we aim to provide experiences that allow children to recognise and celebrate the diversity in our world, both on a local and global scale and understand it is their duty to challenge prejudice in all its forms

 Enquiry - we aim to provide experiences where children can be curious and find out about the world around them, with teachers as facilitators of learning

 Environment – we aim to provide experiences which help our children value their environment and understand their responsibilities towards sustaining their local and global environment.